On conditions determining formal automorphisms of integro-differential operators: Linear automorphisms of formal differential operators of one variable

 The concept of moment differentiation was put forward by W. Balser and M. Yoshino in~\cite{bayo}, as a generalization of the classical derivation operator.

 \begin{defin} Let $\mathfrak{m}=(m_n)_{n\ge0}$ be a sequence of positive real numbers.
 The moment derivative operator $\partial_{\mathfrak{m},z}:\C[[z]]\to\C[[z]]$ is given by

 \end{defin}

-It is known as the moment differential operator due to the fact that sequence $\mathfrak{m}$ is usually assumed to be a sequence of moments associated with some measure.
-For example, the classical formal derivative is retrieved when considering $\mathfrak{m}$ to be the sequence $(n!)_{n\ge0}$, and moment derivative is quite related to Caputo fractional differential operator when choosing the sequence $\mathfrak{m}$ as $\Gamma_{1/k}:=(\Gamma(1+\frac{n}{k}))_{n\ge0}$, for some fixed $k>0$.
+It is known as the moment differential operator due to the fact that the sequence $\mathfrak{m}$ is usually assumed to be a sequence of moments associated with some measure.
+For example, the classical formal derivative is obtained when considering $\mathfrak{m}$ to be the sequence $(n!)_{n\ge0}$, and moment derivative is closely related to Caputo fractional differential operator when choosing the sequence $\mathfrak{m}$ as $\Gamma_{1/k}:=(\Gamma(1+\frac{n}{k}))_{n\ge0}$, for some fixed $k>0$.
 Indeed, if one considers Caputo $1/k$-fractional differential operator ${}^{C}D_z^{1/k}$, one has that

 for every $f\in\C[[z]]$.
 In all the previous cases, the sequence $\mathfrak{m}$ considered is a sequence of moments.
 Indeed, one has